Gorgeous countryside, rivers and the chateaux of the Loire!

 * Price based on double room occupancy - please contact us for details on single room supplements

-After breakfast, we transfer you to near the town of Montrichard, on the banks of the Cher River.
-Wander the streets of Montrichard, or climb up to its 11th century Donjon with a great panoramic view over the town and river below, before starting your walk.
-You stay parallel to the river all day, through lovely villages such as Chissay and Chisseaux, en route to your destination of Chenonceau.
-The walk is not too long today, meaning if you wish, you have time to take a canoe ride, arriving at the Chateau paddling instead of pedaling.
-You’ll want to spend some time visiting the Renaissance castle, one of the most popular in France.
+After breakfast, we transfer you to the little village of Bourré, by a troglodyte mushroom cave, which you can visit if you wish.
+Walk from there to Montrichard, on the banks of the Cher River, where you can climb up to its 11th century Donjon with a great panoramic view over the town and river below.
+You stay parallel to the river, through lovely villages such as Chissay and Chisseaux, en route back to Chenonceau.
+You’ll want to spend some time visiting this Renaissance "ladies" castle, one of the most popular in France.
 It was completed in the 16th century, when it was given as a gift by King Henry II to his beloved mistress, Diane de Poitiers.
 Diane has the stunning arched corridor spanning the river constructed and oversees the planting of its extensive gardens.
 She was the unquestioned mistress of the castle, but after King Henry II died in 1559, his strong-willed and jealous widow and regent Catherine de Medici forced Diane to exchange it for the Château Chaumont, and triumphantly makes Chenonceau her own residence.
-After visiting the tranquil scene of such feminine battling, we will have you picked up and taken back to Amboise for a second evening.

-Today is a slightly longer walk, starting on the banks of the Loire River, in the village of Rigny-Usse.
-A tiny hamlet, made famous by the nearby Chateau Ussé, the enchanting castle that inspired the Sleeping Beauty castle of Disney fame.
-The castle is an interesting one to visit, as it is mostly furnished in rich antiques and tapestries.
-After your stop, your route takes you up into the pretty countryside above the river, and eventually descends once more to yet another river: The Vienne.
+Today is a slightly longer walk, parallel to yet another river, the Vienne.
+We transfer you to start to the small but appealing wine co-operative of the village of Panzoult, in the heart of the Chinon vineyards.
+Poke around the little boutique of regional products, and don't be shy about tasting some wine - the French know that your palate is freshest for wine tasting in the morning!
+The walk, with some ups and downs, is beautiful.
 Your destination is medieval Chinon, a lovely and lively town spanning the banks of the river, but your approach brings you via the renowned vineyards that have made the town’s reputation amongst wine lovers of the world, for the delicious, crisp red wines, with their particular spiced-fruit flavours.
 Chinon is firmly anchored in the region’s history; it was here that Joan of Arc arrived to convince the Dauphin King of her destiny to win back lost territories from the English.
 Imagine her plea to the unbelieving court as you wander the ruins of the castle today.
 You can spend some time wandering town, including Rue Voltaire with its many medieval houses, its boutiques and cafés, and of course taste some of the local wines, before your dinner tonight.

 We take you right to your final destination this morning, in the beautiful village of Fontevraud.
 From there, you have a loop walk, starting with a descent through vineyards to the banks of the Loire.
 Your route passes through the villages of Candes sur Loire, and Montsoreau, both listed in the official Prettiest Villages of France.
 You’ll definitely want to spend some time exploring the tiny cobblestoned streets, their churches and panoramas over the river, and restaurants, where you can find some lunch.
 Once fortified, you’ll be ready to attack the climb back away from the river, and heading back up onto the rich forested land around Fontevraud.
 You’ll want to arrive back in time to visit the Royal Abbey, a spectacular site, both beautiful, and entrenched in a thousand of years of history.
 Take a moment as you explore this UNESCO Heritage site to feel moved by the site of the burial tombs of Eleanor of Aquitaine, and her son, Richard the Lionhearted, both at rest at the abbey with the Plantagenet King.
 Explore the vast gardens and the abbey buildings, and then refresh yourself with a drink at one of the cafés in the village before deciding where to have dinner this evening.